'This IS INSANE': Africa desperately short of COVID vaccine

 Chad didn't administer its first vaccine shots until this past weekend.
 And there are at least five other countries in Africa where not one dose has been put into an arm, according to the Africa Centers for Disease Control and Prevention.

 The World Health Organization says the continent of 1.3 billion people is facing a severe shortage of vaccine at the same time a new wave of infections is rising across Africa.
-Vaccine shipments into Africa have ground to a “near halt,” WHO said last week.
+The shortfall is estimated at 700 million doses.
+And vaccine shipments to the continent have ground to a “near halt,” WHO said last week.

 “It is extremely concerning and at times frustrating,” said Africa CDC Director Dr. John Nkengasong, a Cameroonian virologist who is trying to ensure some of the world’s poorest nations get a fair share of vaccines in a marketplace where they can’t possibly compete.